DataDog/documentation/content/en/cloudcraft/getting-started/crafting-better-diagrams.md

 {{< img src="cloudcraft/getting-started/crafting-better-diagrams/select-region.png" alt="Screenshot highlighting the regions to scan in the Cloudcraft interface with red arrows pointing to the regions and the More button." responsive="true" style="width:100%;">}}

-Once selected, regions are scanned automatically and the number of resources found is displayed right next to the region name.
-You can click the **Sync** button just above the **Region** section to trigger a manual scan of all selected regions.
+After selecting, regions are scanned automatically and the number of resources found is displayed right next to the region name.
+You can click the **Sync** button above the **Region** section to trigger a manual scan of all selected regions.

 ## Filter resources

 You can filter resources by type and tags.

-Tags are automatically detected from your AWS account and displayed in the **Custom tags**, **AWS tags**, and **Kubernetes tags** sections, depending on the tag's type.
+Tags are automatically detected from your AWS account and displayed in the **Custom tags**, **AWS tags**, and **Kubernetes tags** sections.

 - **Custom tags** are tags that you added to resources in AWS or Azure.
 - **AWS tags** are tags that are automatically added to resources by AWS.